 - Chicken, bacon, beef, and other meats

 How many keto recipes with quail eggs can you make with these?
-Loads of them!
+Loads!
 And you’ll find plenty on this site, from fancy caviar topped quail eggs to 5-minute keto scrambled eggs breakfast ideas.
-To get the best out of your diet, ensure that you include superfoods in your keto diet plan.
-Just make sure you understand what keto is about and the foods that you can safely include.
+Include superfoods in your keto diet plan to get the best out of your diet.
+Just ensure you understand what keto is about and the foods you can safely include.

-A low-carb diet will yield amazing weight loss results but you really have to stick to it.
-This isn’t hard at all if you consider the amazingly tasty foods that keto allows.
-Take the 1-minute quiz below to find out which keto meal plan is best for you and give it a try.
+A low-carb diet will yield fantastic weight loss results, but you must stick to it.
+This isn’t hard at all if you consider the delicious foods that keto allows.
+Take the 1-minute quiz below to find out which keto meal plan is best for you, and try it.
 There’s nothing to lose here!
-Quite on the contrary; there’s so much to win, starting with better health and a more confident you!
+On the contrary, there’s so much to win, starting with better health and a more confident you!

-Now that you know that you can eat quail eggs on keto, it’s time to decide if you want to give this diet a go.
+Now that you know you can eat quail eggs on keto, it’s time to decide to give this diet a go.
 It’s totally worth the try because the food is delicious and you won’t ever go hungry.
-It’s time to think about meal planning, shopping, and meal prepping.
+It’s time to consider meal planning, shopping, and prepping.
 Don’t forget to buy some quail eggs next time you go to the supermarket and check out the rest of the site for more recipes.